UOregonAI/UOregonAI.github.io/index.md

 ---
 title: AI Reading Group at University of Oregon
 layout: default
-meta-description: "Seminar series on the frontier of machine learning.
+meta-description: "Regularly Reading Group on the Frontier of Artificial Intelligence and Machine Learning Research at the University of Oregon.
 Open to public every XXX x:xx-x:xx pm.
 Recordings are available to the public. "
 ---

 <!-- <img src="/images/f2023i.png" width="100%" style="border-radius:10px"> -->